 - Providing regular news updates to our members, in which leading experts in our field contribute with news, research, opinions, and debate;

 - Collaborating with the World Endometriosis Research Foundation;

 - Coordinating international research networks;

-- Working with national governments and international bodies to get endometriosis recognised as a disease which warrants investment in basic research and awareness campaigns.
+- Working with national governments and international bodies to get endometriosis and adenomyosis recognised as diseases which warrants investment in basic research and awareness campaigns.